 Hospital-acquired infections aren’t present when someone is admitted to the hospital.
 Facilities must maintain clean and safe hospital environments.
 Failure to take proper precautions can leave patients susceptible to deadly infections.
 Some of the most common infections involve the urinary tract, surgical site, bloodstream infections, and the respiratory system.
 If you or someone you love suffered a Tennessee hospital-acquired infection, you could have a valid medical malpractice claim.
-To learn more, contact the Knoxville medical malpractice attorneys at Brezina Law, PLLC, today.
+To learn more, contact the Knoxville medical malpractice attorneys at Atkins Brezina, PLLC, today.

 What Is a Hospital-Acquired Infection?

 A hospital-acquired infection is generally one that occurs in a medical facility setting and is not linked to the patient’s health issues or diagnosis.
 A patient can become infected in several ways:

 - Patients who are severely ill or injured have weakened immune systems, making them more vulnerable to infections.
 Being in a hospital for an extended period can increase their risk.

 - The hospital must be clean, and the tools used should be sterile.
 Any medical devices, water systems, or bed linens that aren’t cleaned or adequately sterilized increase a patient’s risk of hospital-acquired infection.